-gnuplot provides the be terminal type for use with X servers.
-This terminal type is set automatically at startup if the DISPLAY environment variable is set, if the TERM environment variable is set to xterm, or if the -display command line option is used.
+The be terminal type is present if gnuplot is built for the beos operating system and for use with X servers.
+It is selected at program startup if the DISPLAY environment variable is set, if the TERM environment variable is set to xterm, or if the -display command line option is used.